 Vermont state leaders to provide COVID-19 update

 MONTPELIER, Vt.
-(WCAX) - Vermont state leaders are holding a pandemic press conference on Friday to update us about COVID-19 numbers in the state.
+(WCAX) - Governor Phil Scott will be holding a pandemic press conference on Tuesday with state leaders.

-At last check, there were six new cases of coronavirus and two people were hospitalized.

-We expect to hear more about school reopening plans and the state’s travel map.
+We expect an update on positive cases, hospitalizations, the return of college students and positive cases among Vermont inmates.

 Copyright 2020 WCAX.
 All rights reserved.